jaysylvester/citizen/README.md

 ### Client-Side Caching

-citizen automatically sets ETag headers for cached routes and static assets.
+citizen automatically sets ETag headers for cached requests and static assets.
 You don't need to do anything to make them work.
 The Cache-Control header is entirely manual, however.

 To set the Cache-Control header for static assets, use the `citizen.cache.control` setting in your config: